How to make homemade magnesium oil from scratch! The recipe is super simple and inexpensive.

 Magnesium chloride, found in magnesium oil sprays, is a type of salt that is a combination of magnesium and chloride, and can naturally be obtained when the sun evaporates seawater from your skin, leaving you with that white salt.

-According to the National Institutes of Health, not every magnesium supplement is created equal, and some forms are more bioavailable than others.
-If you compare magnesium chloride vs. magnesium citrate benefits or magnesium chloride vs. magnesium sulfate uses, chloride and citrate forms are believed to be better absorbed by the body than the magnesium sulfate or oxide forms.
+Dr. Axe shares in his article that, ‘according to the National Institutes of Health, not every magnesium supplement is created equal, and some forms are more bioavailable than others.
+If you compare magnesium chloride vs. magnesium citrate benefits or magnesium chloride vs. magnesium sulfate uses, chloride and citrate forms are believed to be better absorbed by the body than the magnesium sulfate or oxide forms.’

 Some of the benefits of having sufficient magnesium levels in the body include: